MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/data-scientist-python.md

      ????@@
      ```

-1. Add the `Bearer` access token so that it can be included in every subsequent request header.
-Then, check that R Server is currently running.
-In this example, using a client library generated by Autorest.
+1. Add the `Bearer` access token and check that R Server is currently running.
+This token was returned during authentication and **must be included in every subsequent request header**.
+This example uses a client library generated by Autorest.

      ```python
      #Add the returned access token to the headers variable